 - If more than 3 laps, but less than 2/3rds race distance has been completed then the race will be restarted from race positions from the finish of the lap before the flag was issued and will run race distance less 3 laps.

 - If more than 2/3rds race distance has been completed the race will be deemed finished and the positions taken from the crossing of the line before the flag was issued.

 - If a red flag incident is declared and the rider deemed responsible for the Red Flag Incident cannot be determined until after the race, ALL riders will be allowed to take their place on the grid and complete the race.
 If after investigation, referencing available camera footage and observations by officials, any competitor that is deemed to have caused a Red Flag Incident will be excluded from that race and will not be eligible for points.

-Any minor misdemeanours and general misbehaviour will be dealt with immediately and reported to the designated person.
+Any minor misdemeanors and general misbehavior will be dealt with immediately and reported to the designated person.
 Serious or persistent breach of the code will result in disciplinary action and could lead to dismissal from the club.

 Dismissals can be appealed with final decisions taken by the club committee.

-- Any repairs or adjustments along the race track must be made by the Rider working alone with absolutely no outside assistance.
+• Any repairs or adjustments along the track must be made by the Rider working alone with no outside assistance.

-- Riders’ may enter the pits during the race, but taking the machine out of the pits into the paddock will be deemed as a retirement.
+• Entry to the pits during the race will be deemed as a retirement.

-- Riders’ who fall from their machine and are treated by the track medic are not permitted to continue with the practice or race until passed fit by the Medical Officer and the machine re-inspected by technical control.
-New wrist bands will be issued for this purpose.
+• Riders who fall from their machine and are treated by the track medic are not permitted to continue with the practice or race until passed fit by the Medical Officer and the machine, clothing and helmet re-inspected by technical control.
+New wrist bands/stickers will be issued for this purpose.